With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreCrossroads Counseling Inc is a mental health clinic in Lycoming County, PA, located at 501 East 3rd Street, 17701.
-Crossroads Counseling Inc provides outpatient treatment and telemedicine/telehealth.
-Crossroads Counseling Inc offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
+Learn MoreCrossroads Counseling Inc is a mental health facility in Lycoming County, PA, located at 501 East 3rd Street, 17701.
+Crossroads Counseling Inc provides telemedicine/telehealth and outpatient treatment.
+Crossroads Counseling Inc provides couples/family therapy, dialectical behavior therapy and trauma therapy to seniors 65 or older, young adults and adults.
 Crossroads Counseling Inc also supports people requiring dual diagnosis treatment.
-Additional services offered at Crossroads Counseling Inc include court-ordered outpatient treatment, diet and exercise counseling and family psychoeducation.
+Some other services available at Crossroads Counseling Inc include psychosocial rehabilitation services, family psychoeducation and diet and exercise counseling.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.